Skip to main content

 We are looking for a candidate who is committed to an environment where team members feel valued, respected and supported.
 The ideal candidate will demonstrate a strong commitment to a workplace culture that recognizes and appreciates varied perspectives, backgrounds, and experiences.
 We are seeking someone who is passionate about creating and maintaining a team dynamic that encourages open communication and mutual respect.

-• Possesses an earned master’s degree or higher, from a regionally accredited institution, in information technology as appropriate to the program; or
+• Possesses an earned associate or higher degree, from a regionally accredited institution directly related to the program’s discipline, and

 Ivy Tech Community College is an accredited, equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, ethnicity, national origin, marital status, religion, sex, gender, sexual orientation, gender identity, disability, age or veteran status.
 As required by Title IX of the Education Amendments of 1972, Ivy Tech Community College does not discriminate on the basis of sex, including sexual harassment in its educational programs and activities, including employment and admissions.
 Questions specific to Title IX may be referred to the College’s Title IX Coordinator or to the US Department of Education Office of Civil Rights.

-Job ID: JR0000107132
+Job ID: JR0000107546

 Find Local Human Resources Contact Info